 Note that the solution details report has its own set of settings, where you have control over some of the fields which are shown, and how they are presented.

 You can view the weather route as a meteogram of values across its length.

 On the Mac, this is accessed by clicking on the button in the top right corner of the weather routing text information group:

-On iPad and iPhone, you access the WR meteogram by tapping anywhere on the WR information window, similar to how the GRIB meteogram is brought up.
+On iPad and iPhone, you access the WR meteogram by tapping anywhere on the WR information window that is not close to one of the hide / show arrows.
+This method of viewing a meteogram is similar to how the GRIB meteogram is brought up.